Mary Regan

-Mary Regan (born 16 April 1982) is an Irish journalist.
-She is currently a political reporter for RTÉ News.
-She formerly held the role of political editor with UTV Ireland, and previously held the same role at the Irish Examiner and was a regular panelist on Tonight with Vincent Browne.
+Mary Regan (born 16 April 1982) is an Irish journalist, who has been the Political Editor of the Irish Independent since 2025, having formerly held the same role with UTV Ireland and the Irish Examiner.
+She previously was a political reporter for RTÉ News from 2018 to 2025, news editor with the Sunday Business Post and was a regular panelist on Tonight with Vincent Browne.

 Career

-Regan worked in the RTÉ newsroom and before becoming a political columnist for Vincent Browne's Village magazine.
+Regan worked in the RTÉ newsroom before becoming a political columnist for Vincent Browne's Village magazine.

 In 2006, while writing for the Irish Examiner she was awarded the "Young Journalist of the Year", as well as GSK Medical Media Awards' "National Journalist of the Year".
-She joined the Examiner's political team in 2008.
+She joined the Examiners political team in 2008.
 She has also reported from Uganda, Ethiopia, the Middle East, Europe and the US, including from the White House.

 In 2011, Regan participated in the US State Department's International Visitor Leadership Program in she was invited to Washington D.C.
 She was also awarded an Edward R. Murrow professional scholarship for journalists.

+Regan joined the RTÉ News political staff in 2018, before being appointed the first female political editor of the Irish Independent and Sunday Independent in March 2025.

 Personal life

 Regan was born in Moycullen, County Galway.
 She graduated with a degree in Journalism from Dublin City University before completing a Masters in European Politics in University College Dublin.

 She married the RTÉ news presenter Paul O'Flynn in 2012.
+They have two children.

 She is the sister of Irish film actress and model Emma Eliza Regan.